strangerstudios/paid-memberships-pro/readme.txt

 == Changelog ==
 = 2.2.2 - 2019-11-27 =
 * BUG FIX: Fixed issue with member search.
+* BUG FIX: Fixed issue with custom columns in the members list.
+(Thanks, Tim Sparks)

 = 2.2.1 - 2019-11-27 =
 * BUG FIX: Fixed performance issues with the new WP List Table implementation of the members list.